leonp/thisdaysportion/_posts/2021-03-27-cms-component-ui.md

 Firstly, filling in and amending traditional forms is a familiar, predictable process.
 You enter some text, select an element from a dropdown or complete a file upload dialogue.
 If you want to the edit the text, you head back to the relevant field and just fill it in again.

-In WordPress, this process varies according to the block you’re editing, and can involve an element of experimentation and guesswork.
+In WordPress, this process varies according to the block you’re editing, and can involve experimentation and guesswork.
 For the cover editor it’s _fairly_ clear, but involves an element of discovery – you click on the image, which reveals a toolbar with a ‘Replace’ option:

 {% include figure.html url="edit-wp-cover.jpg" alt="Screenshot of the WordPress cover block editor." caption="You have to click on the picture to reveal the toolbar." %}